How to know where your profit is truly coming from

 The “mini P&Ls” will arm you with the correct metrics to know where you should go.
 How you choose to get there and which activities you do is up to you.
 But knowing the most profitable source helps to get you going in the right direction.

-The Profit Blueprint: Does the heavy lifting for you
+The Clarity Calculator: Does the heavy lifting for you

 Creating the “mini P&Ls” is not an easy task.
 Many owners have questions about categorizing their P&L's and how to decide what should go where.
 In the example above, under Marketing, you can see the expense is spread across three different streams.
 While this is one way to do it, it won't be entirely accurate.
 The concept is simple but not easy.
 You may face difficulties when you share an expense across different streams.
 Things like marketing costs, the owner’s salary, or back-office admin.

-The easiest and most efficient way to combat this is by using a profit blueprint.
+The easiest and most efficient way to combat this is by using our Free Financial Clarity Calculator.
 Otherwise, you will have to go through each expense and decide how much of the expense belongs to which specific stream.
 The process can take time, but it is worth the due diligence.
 In the example above, we oversimplified this process.
 To get the true numbers, you have to be much more granular.
 Use your best judgment to decipher what belongs where.

-This question, and various others just like it, can all be answered using our profit blueprint.
+This question, and various others just like it, can all be answered using our free Financial Clarity Calculator.

 Profit Blueprint

-An example graph taken from the Profit Blueprint
+An example graph taken from the Financial Clarity Calculator

 Uncover your true profit & margins

-The Profit Blueprint is a collection of 5 business reports that give you clarity around your profit strategy.
-We dedicate one of the reports to revenue streams, breaking down your overall revenue into individual streams to reveal their true contribution to your bottom line.
-We pull all the data for you and attribute each cost to each stream for you so that you can focus your time on discussing the answers to our strategic questions instead of dealing with spreadsheets and plugging in numbers.
+We dedicate one of the sections of the calculator to revenue streams, breaking down your overall revenue into individual streams to reveal their true contribution to your bottom line.
+We pull all the data for you and attribute each cost to each stream for you so that you can focus your time on discussing the answers to our strategic questions instead of dealing with spreadsheets and plugging in numbers on your own.
+Ours make doing the work a whole lot easier.

-You will never have to guess where to focus your time again—the blueprint gives you all the answers you need.
-With the Profit Blueprint, you could simulate your different options in real-time.
+You will never have to guess where to focus your time again—the calculator gives you all the answers you need.
+With the Financial Clarity Calculator, you could simulate your different options in real-time.
 This lets you easily see the effect on your profit and bottom line.

 Key Takeaways: